 Despite vaccines being available as early as March (prior to the flu season), the downside of receiving it too early means you will have lower protection levels during peak virus months.
 This is because protection against influenza is at it’s strongest one to two months following your vaccination, and then begins to decline – depending on age or influenza strain.

-It is recommended that the best time to get vaccinated is just before the winter season starts (in NZ) – in late May or even early June.
+It is recommended that the best time to get vaccinated is between April-June, during NZ’s winter season.
 This will ensure your protective antibody levels are fully maximised and thus, you’ll have a much lower chance of getting infected.

-Working Wise offers workplace flu vaccinations to protect your staff, so give us a call now on 04 499 0710 or email email@example.com to book in your clinic visit, before it’s too late!
+Working Wise offers workplace flu vaccinations to protect your staff, so give us a call now on 04 499 0710 or email email@example.com to book in your site visit or clinic visit, before it’s too late!